Bucket (Feature Flagging) MCP server

 Quick Start

-The fastest way to get started is using the new command from your project's root directory.
-This initializes the CLI, creates a feature, and generates types all at once:
+The fastest way to get started is with the new command, which initializes everything at once:

 # npm